 There are other amps such as the E17k that comes in at almost a third of the price and size I might add but for my money, $170 is already very competitive indeed if the sound and technical aspects of the Cayin C5 match up the visual promise.

 Well, I did say visual promise because the pictures actually do not prepare you for the Cayin C5 in real life.
 I was half expecting some sort of E18 derivative and whilst the lines are similar the whole presentation is a lot more eye-catching than some of the competitors’ units currently in the market.

-Only a company steeped in hi-fi would think of champagne gold and placed side by side with amps from FiiO, Just Audio, ALO it just looks far more appealing.
-That is of course personal preference and you might prefer the cold allure of silver or black instead but it has been a very long time since I said wow during a portable amp unboxing session.
+Only a company steeped in hi-fi would think of champagne gold and placed side by side with amps from FiiO, Just Audio, and ALO it just looks far more appealing.
+That is, of course, personal preference and you might prefer the cold allure of silver or black instead but it has been a very long time since I said wow during a portable amp unboxing session.